synw/dataswim/README.md

 # Dataswim

-Utilities to swim in a data lake: a simple api to clean, transform and visualize data
+Utilities to swim in a data lake.
+A simple api to clean, transform and visualize data.

 ## Dependencies